vivek-pr/datahub-custom-code/README.md

 * Either [minikube](https://minikube.sigs.k8s.io/docs/) (default) or [kind](https://kind.sigs.k8s.io/) – set `CLUSTER=kind` for kind
 * Python 3.11+

 All Kubernetes manifests live in the `tokenize-poc` namespace by default.
-Secrets are rendered from `k8s/secrets.env`; the first run copies `k8s/secrets.example.env` and continues with the baked-in Postgres defaults.
-Populate `DBX_JDBC_URL` if you want to exercise the Databricks path.
+Secrets are rendered from `k8s/secrets.env`; the first run copies `k8s/secrets.example.env` and continues with the baked-in Postgres defaults. `DBX_JDBC_URL` is blank by default so the Databricks flow is skipped until you fill it in.

 ## One-liner workflow